 Thanks to its isolation, small population, mountainous terrain, and the national religion of Buddhism, which stresses the sanctity of all life, Bhutan has protected virtually all of its forests and wildlife.
 As a result, this tiny kingdom, in contrast to all of its neighbors, possesses the last truly intact, large-scale ecosystem in the Himalayas.

-- Witness Yathra weavings in the Tsungney village
+- Learn about Yathra weavings in the Tsungney village

 - Cross the suspension bridge to Padmasambhava Lhakhang